Home » Blog » Right of Redemption Georgia: Know Your Legal Options

 Payment Requirements

 Prepare to pay the full redemption amount to reclaim your property.
-This includes the foreclosure purchase price, interest, and allowable costs incurred by the buyer, such as property taxes or insurance.
+The redemption amount includes all taxes paid by the purchaser at the tax sale, as well as the foreclosure purchase price, interest, late fees, and allowable costs incurred by the buyer, such as property taxes or insurance.
+The total monies required for redemption may also include additional costs, such as sheriff’s fees or publication costs, if any.
+The sheriff may be involved in handling or certifying the payment of these monies.
 Gather documentation detailing the total expenses.
 Have you calculated whether the redemption cost aligns with your financial situation and objectives?

 Payments must be made promptly and in full to satisfy legal standards.
 Partial payments are not allowed and could forfeit your redemption rights.